tw-mosip/inji-vci-client/doc/adr/0003-credential-response-output.md

 ## Context
 This document describes about the decision made regarding the output (Credential response) of the requestCredential method

-In case of mso_mdoc format VC, issuer provides the credential in base 64 encoded CBOR data & in our inji-vci-client library the credential response from the issuer is decoded and converted into JSON format (processed JSON) for the consumer app to perform rendering.
+In case of mso_mdoc format VC, issuer provides the credential in base 64 encoded CBOR data & in inji-vci-client library the credential response from the issuer is decoded and converted into JSON format (processed JSON) for the consumer app to perform rendering.
 If the consumer app, wants to perform any other processes which involves CBOR format conversion it becomes a tedious process to construct back the CBOR from the processed JSON.